This tour will explain Tags, how to apply them and what they are used for

 The actions bar allows the creation and deleting of tags

 - + Icon – Allows you to create tags.
 Several tags can be created at a time by separating the tags with commas.
 Words that are separated by spaces will be considered part of the same tag.
-Underscores are not necessary to place multiple words in the same tag, i.e. If I wanted the tag to be Salt Lake I type Salt Lake, not Salt_Lake.
+Underscores are not necessary to place multiple words in the same tag, i.e. If I wanted the tag to be New York I type New York, not New_York.
 After tags are entered the Save button must be clicked.
-Tags cannot be applied to devices from this screen.
-Fortunately, tags do not need to be created in the Tags tab.
-Tags can be created on the Support tab under the tags section, just click the +Add a Tag button.
+There is not a way to create a tag from this screen and apply it to devices or Profiles.
+Fortunately tags do not need to be created in the Tags tab.
+Tags can be created anywhere +Add a Tag can be found (Device Details, Profile Info and App Details).
+If a tag is created here you will need to go to the Devices, Enroll, Profile or Apps tab to apply it where you want.

 - Trash Can Icon – Deleting a tag will cause it to be removed from Manager.
 If the tag is associated to an Action Group it must first be removed from the Action Group before the tag can be deleted from the account.
-For more on Action Groups see the article Apps Tour 4 – Actions Tab.
+For more on Action Groups see the article Manager Tour 9 – Actions Tab.

 2 – Tag List